michael2012z/BitBible/markdown/RNKJV/files/Gen.md

 32. Thus they made a covenant at Beer-sheba: then Abimelech rose up, and Phichol the chief captain of his host, and they returned into the land of the Philistines.

-33. And Abraham planted a grove in Beer-sheba, and called there on the name of יהוה, El-olamEverlasting El.
+33. And Abraham planted a grove in Beer-sheba, and called there on the name of יהוה, El-olam

 34. And Abraham sojourned in the Philistines' land many days.